peterthomassen/draft-ietf-dnsop-cds-consistency/draft-ietf-dnsop-cds-consistency.md

 MUST be considered inconsistent.

-When querying the CYSNC record, the Parental Agent MUST ascertain that queries are made against all of the nameservers listed in the Child's delegation from the Parent, and ensure that the record's immediate flag and type bitmap are equal across received responses.
+When querying the CYSNC record, the Parental Agent MUST ascertain that queries are made against all (reachable) nameservers listed in the Child's delegation from the Parent, and ensure that the record's immediate flag and type bitmap are equal across received responses.

 The CSYNC record's SOA serial field and soaminimum flag might legitimately differ across nameservers (such as in multi-provider